 Tips For Helping Your Child With Allergies Or Asthma Feel Their Best This School Year

 The start of the new school year is a pretty busy time for us here at Exhale.
-We hear from a lot of parents around this time of year that their child wakes up feeling under the weather and isn’t getting their day started off on the right foot the way every parent hopes.
+We hear a lot of concerns from parents that their child wakes up feeling under the weather and isn’t getting their day started off on the right foot the way every parent hopes.
 Others start the day off feeling okay but are unusually drained by the end of the school day and they can’t figure out what’s wrong.
 Is it a growth spurt making them tired, a cold going around, maybe they’re not getting enough sleep or enough for lunch to sustain them all day or maybe their allergies or asthma is suddenly getting worse?
-They worry that it’s all of that.
-We all know that having allergies or asthma is rough and can really take a toll on us mentally and emotionally, but it can be particularly hard for little ones trying to make the best of their symptoms while they’re at school trying to soak up all of that new information being thrown at them.
-Parents who are concerned that their child is suffering from allergy or asthma symptoms and maybe even falling behind start searching for answers and solutions to the question – what can I do to help my child feel better if they’re already on medication?
+Every concerned parent worries that it’s all of that.
+We all know that having allergies or asthma is rough and can really take a toll on us mentally and emotionally, but it can be particularly hard for little ones trying to make the best of their symptoms while they’re at school trying to learn.
+Parents who are concerned that their child is suffering from allergy or asthma symptoms and maybe even falling behind, start searching for answers and solutions to the question – what can I do to help my child feel better if they’re already on medication?

 Manage Their Allergen Exposure

 Your child will be exposed to so many allergens while they’re at school or outside playing sports.
 Unfortunately, there isn’t much you can do about that.
 Thankfully, there are a number of things you can do in your home, the place your child spends the most time, to help manage their triggers so they aren’t as impacted by the new triggers they’re exposed to outside of your home.